rontarrant/gtkDcoding/docs/_posts/2019-03-01-0014-reacting-to-mouse-events.md

 - the motion of the mouse pointer,
 - key presses and releases,
 - changes in focus,
-- changes in keymaps…
+- changes in keymaps...

-…all kinds of things.
+...all kinds of things.
 They give us a serious amount of control to pass along to the user.

 ## Changes to the TestRigWindow Class